JakubIllner/file-generator/README.md

 ## Purpose

-The purpose of the `file-generator` is to generate artificial structured data for testing and store them as files (objects) in the Oracle Cloud Infrastructure (OCI) Object Storage bucket.
+The purpose of the `file-generator` is to generate artificial structured data for testing, and store them as files (objects) in the Oracle Cloud Infrastructure (OCI) Object Storage bucket.
 Files may be used for testing of data loading, data management, and data access.